InvictaAIdev/Aleph/README.md

 ## System Design Philosophy

-Aleph can be conceptualized as a hybrid between:
+Aleph can be understood as a hybrid between:

 - a modern IDE (e.g. VS Code)
-- an agentic coding environment (e.g. autonomous coding systems)
+- an agentic coding environment (e.g. autonomous AI coding systems)
 - a multi-agent orchestration layer
 - and a lightweight cognitive operating system